-[9:35] On the day when it will be heated in the fire of Hell, and will be branded with it their foreheads and their sides and their backs: “This is what you hoarded for yourselves, so taste what you used to hoard!”
+[9:35] On the day when it will be heated in the fire of Hell, and will be branded with it their foreheads and their sides and their backs: “This is what you hoarded for yourselves, so taste what you have done to hoard!”

 Note: In many cases religious leaders take religion as their profession and do not share the truth with their followers being afraid of losing their job or reputation.
 On the other hand, there are some among us who do trade and businesses with gold and silver but what accrues from them as investment is not spent in the cause of God while the verse, 9:35 is misinterpreted to be the commandment of paying Zakat on the ornaments made of gold and silver used by the women, even the commandment is in the masculine form.

-[9:53] Say: “Spend willingly or unwillingly (anfiquu taw`an aw karhan), never will be accepted from you.
-Indeed, you are a disobedient people.”
+[9:53] Say: “Spend in willingness or unwillingness (anfiquu taw`an aw karhan), will not be accepted from you; indeed, you are a people who are disobedient.”

-[9:54] And what prevented that their spending is not being accepted from them except that they disbelieve in God and in His messenger, and they do not come to the Contact Prayer (al-salata) except while they are lazy, and they do not spend (wa-laa-yunfiquuna) except while they are unwilling.
+[9:54] And what has prevented them that their spending is not accepted from them except that they have disbelieved in God and in His messenger, and they do not come to the Contact Prayer (al-salata) except while they are lazy, and they do not spend (wa-laa-yunfiquuna) except while they are unwilling.